qchen4/drone_follow/CONFIGURATION_README.md

 ## Available Options

 ### Camera Mode
-- **downward**: Ground-facing camera (recommended for landing and precision operations)
-- **front**: Forward-facing camera (good for general navigation)

-**Note**: The downward camera is only available on Tello EDU models.
-If you're using a regular Tello, the system will automatically fall back to the front camera.
+The system always uses the **downward-facing 320×240 optical-flow camera** for optimal landing and precision operations.
+This camera mode is not configurable and is automatically activated on startup.

 ### Tracker Types
 - `circle`: Circle detection tracker